shubham-kechale/Java_Class/README.md

 # Java_Class
-For understanding class syntax and other things (like access specifier, getter, setter methode etc.)
+For understanding class syntax and other things (like access specifier, getter, setter method etc.)